 Furthermore, you won’t have to foot the bill for the maintenance and general upkeep of the property.
 It is the landlord’s responsibility to keep the property in good condition, pay for decoration and its general upkeep.

 3. Ban on tenant fees

-An outright ban on lettings agent fees is set to kick in on new tenancies from 1 June.
-That means that landlords and their agents will no longer be able to charge you for things like credit checks, inventories and references, putting hundreds of pounds back in your pocket.
+An outright ban on lettings agent fees kicked in on 1 June 2019.
+Landlords and their agents are no longer able to charge you for things like credit checks, inventories and references, putting hundreds of pounds back in your pocket.

 Cons of renting